 - Snowboarders wear wrist guards

-- Your equipment is adjusted and fits properly, especially bindings.
+- Equipment should be adjusted to fit properly, especially bindings.

 - New skiers take lessons and practice on easier runs before moving on to more challenging ones

 - Children only ski on runs that are appropriate for their skill level

 - You know the Alpine Responsibility Code and take the recommended safety precautions